sidgl/zELDA_II/paper.md

 # Installation

 `zELDA`, installation is divided in two blocks.
-First you will need to install the python package.The pyhton package includes all the machine learning models need for fitting and modelling the Lyman-alpha line profiles.
+First you will need to install the python package.The python package includes all the machine learning models needed for fitting and modelling the Lyman-alpha line profiles.
 In order to install `zELDA`, it can be downloaded from GitHub (`https://github.com/sidgl/zELDA_II/`) or installed using PyPI:

 ```
     $ python3 -m pip install Lya_zelda_II